Share:

 G(n) can vary depends on what you want to achieve.
 In my example, I will be a simple Pythagorean equation (square root value) plus g(n) cost value of the current tile.
 My example will be based on tiles that are squares, that’s why the Pythagorean theorem is good for me.

-H(n) also varies on your needs.
+H(n) is a heuristic value an also varies on your needs.
 My approach was the same as in g(n) function.
 I have used the Pythagorean theorem for getting this value.
 It will work.
 Maybe not perfectly but it will.
-On the other hand, we can listen to more clever guys and proceed here with:
+On the other hand, in the related articles, we can listen to more clever guys and proceed here with:

-It really depends on your project and what you would like to achieve.
+It really depends on your project and what you would like to achieve in your search algorithm.

 For better understanding step by step here is the simple animation of A*: